beoran/governance/CODE-OF-CONDUCT.md

  - External code must be properly attributed.
  - Promises REQUIRE caution and MUST NOT be taken lightly.
  - Keep promises.
- - Rely on facts, not hearsay.
+ - Rely on facts, not hearsay (Rumors are for TMZ and tech journalists).
  - Be Transparent.
  - List all gifts received and gifters for a particular project.
  - Disclose possible conflicts of interest.